bright/new-www/content/blog/4-interpersonal-skills-that-can-save-your-software-team-time-and-money.md

 published: true
 language: en
 ---
 Harold M. Messmer, Executive Chairman at Robert Half International Inc., said once that **\*your career success in the workplace of today - independent of technical expertise - depends on the quality of your people skills**.* Interpersonal skills (also known as soft skills or people skills) are essential for effective communication, collaboration, and building meaningful relationships with others.
 These skills are crucial in both personal and professional contexts and play a significant role in shaping the quality of our interactions with individuals and groups.

-However, while looking at some industries including IT I still can see that interpersonal skills are often undermined and presented as less important than technical knowledge.
+However, while looking
+at some industries including IT I still can see that interpersonal skills are often undermined and presented as less important than technical knowledge.
 I am on the other side of this and believe that software development teams really need interpersonal skills in many workalike situations and they sometimes need them even more than pure technical knowledge.<div class="image"><img src="/images/adam-grant-soft-skills.png" alt="adam grant interpersonal skills " title="undefined"  /> </div>

-## **1. communication is the key**
+## **1. Communication is the key**

 Strong interpersonal skills enable individuals to communicate clearly and efficiently.
 Software engineers who have well-developed interpersonal skills can convey their thoughts, ideas, and emotions effectively, leading to better